The TEI International Leadership School

 - The school is an ongoing rabbinic styled conversation with all who attend.
 It starts with 1) the interpretive foundation of Genesis 1-3, then applies the same 2) across the whole content of the Bible, always aiming at the toughest questions, and 3) thereafter looks at church history, including political history, and 4) world religions.
 For those who participate and learn this material, they will become biblically literate, able to bear witness to the truth and beauty of the Gospel in the face of the toughest questions they come across in the culture.

 John Rankin has been preaching and teaching across the United States, and some internationally, since the late 1970s.
-The TEII Leadership School is designed to bring sound theological education to Christians who are called to build the church and be salt and light in the culture.
-On such a foundation, which interprets all the Bible and life, political and economic reform becomes possible.
-The Name of Jesus is lifted up, and he will draw all people to himself.
+The curriculum of seven classes (6-9 hours each) listed below is designed to bring sound theological education to Christian leaders who are called to build the church and be salt and light in an increasingly corrupt pagan and secular culture.
+On such a foundation in Genesis 1-3, which interprets all the Bible and life – and in extending the teaching to the wider Christian culture – political and economic reform becomes possible.
+The Name of Jesus is lifted up, and he draws all people to himself.

 In these seven classes a vision is given for 1) knowing the content and nature of the Bible; 2) the impact of the Bible on history; 3) world religions and how to answer the questions of the most well motivated skeptics; and thus 4) the power to transform the church and the family, and then the whole polis (culture of the city-state): government, education, media, business, science and the arts – all in the power of a sound mind and the Holy Spirit.